cachethq/cachet/README.md

 # Features

-- Create, edit and delete components.
+- List your services components.
 - Log incidents.
 - Override status page colors.
 - Apply a custom stylesheet to the status page.